Newark, Delaware: Public schools

-Shue/Medill Middle School, in an unincorporated area, serves most of the Newark city limits while small parts are zoned to Gauger-Cobbs Middle School in Brookside.
+Shue/Medill Middle School, in an unincorporated area, serves most of the Newark city limits, while small parts are zoned to Gauger-Cobbs Middle School in Brookside.
 George Kirk Middle School, also in Brookside, previously served sections.

 Newark High School serves almost all of the city limits, with small portions in the south zoned to Glasgow High School.
 Christiana High School (grades 9-12) has a Newark postal address but does not, as of 2008, serve any of the Newark city limits.

 Delaware School for the Deaf (grades K-12), operated by the State of Delaware, is in nearby Brookside.

 Newark Charter School is a state-chartered school offering grades K-12.

 History of education

-Until 1884 Newark's public education system was grades 1-8 only, with Wilmington having the nearest public high school, and with the private Newark Academy being the private option.
+Until 1884, Newark's public education system was grades 1-8 only, with Wilmington having the nearest public high school, and with the private Newark Academy being the private option.
 The Old Newark Comprehensive School served as the first public high school for Newark.

+The Newark School District merged into the New Castle County School District in 1978.
+That district was divided into four districts, among them the Christina district, in 1981.

 University of Delaware

 Newark is home to the University of Delaware (UD).
 The school has programs in a broad range of subjects, but is probably best known for its business, chemical engineering, chemistry and biochemistry programs, drawing from the historically strong presence of the nation's chemical and pharmaceutical industries in the state of Delaware.
 In 2006, UD's graduate engineering program was ranked number 11 in the nation by The Princeton Review.
-Newark's Main Street is popular among both the University of Delaware students as well as the residents of Newark, offering many restaurant and boutique options.